postcss/postcss/API.md

 #### `prepend(node)` and `append(node)`

-Inserts a new node to start/end.
+Insert a new node to start/end.

 ```js
 var decl = postcss.decl({ prop: 'color', value: 'black' });
 rule.append(decl);
 ```

-Because node typs has unique property, you can use shortcut.
+Because each node class has unique properties, you can use these shortcuts:

 ```js
 root.append({ name: '@charset', params: '"UTF-8"' }); // at-rule